 1969: Bob Dylan and Johnny Cash began the first of a two-day recording session.
 It was the only time the two men recorded together despite a decades-long friendship.
 Dylan had been finishing his Nashville Skyline album at Columbia Studios in Nashville when he was joined by Cash, and less than three months later, Dylan joined Cash on the first episode of The Johnny Cash Show.

-1973: A week after achieving their first #1 album on Billboard’s R&B albums chart, War’s fifth studio LP The World Is A Ghetto became their first and only #1 LP on the Billboard pop chart.
+1973: A week after achieving their first #1 album on Billboard’s R&B albums chart, War’s fifth studio album, The World Is A Ghetto, became their only #1 LP on the Billboard pop chart.

 1973: “Love Train” by the O’Jays started four weeks at #1 on the Billboard R&B chart.
 The single reached #1 on the Hot 100 pop chart in late March.